davestewart/davestewart-content/content/projects/open-source/axios-actions/index.md

 ---
+date: 2018-07-01
 description: Bundle endpoints as callable, reusable services
-date: 2018-07-01
+summary: |
+  Moves API calls out of Vuex into self-contained, locally-configurable service objects.
+Born from experience at ClearBank with a massive Vue/Vuex app, it decouples API interaction from global store boilerplate and reduces coupling in components.
+tech: JavaScript, Axios, Vue 2, Vuex
 tags:
   - library
   - javascript